neryaelul/EasyQuery/README.md

 ### Focus on marketing without knowing SQL
 ```
 This project app for making SQL queries with UI and customized for your needs also integrates with other platforms,
-For company wants to build an audience for Marketing Campaigns without need the SQL knowledge
+For company wants to build an audience for Marketing Campaigns, Reports and more without need the SQL knowledge
 ```

 ![easyquery gif](https://github.com/neryaelul/EasyQuery/blob/7d7c96551df57314e438552d381d29eef1d7b45c/assets/eq.gif?raw=true)